mario-martinezan/TFG_Mario_Martinez/README.md

 3. Conformational Changes: Another approach involves examining how the protein undergoes conformational changes when it adsorbs onto the surface of a nanoparticle, and how this movement affects the maximum number of proteins.

 4. Inertia Radius: Calculations of the three principal moments of inertia and their corresponding radius, approximating the protein as a sphere.

+5. Ellipsoid.
+The geometric model and the calculation of the moments of inertia are adjusted to an ellipsoidal shape for the protein.